christsven/H.E.A.T/factions/EUFOR Estonia Forces.md

 This list represents the reinforced battlegroups sent by the European Union to Estonia to defeat the separatist forces of Ida Viru.
-The corps-sized ground force is compromised of the multi-national brigade as well as a franco-belgian one, as described in the scenario details, as well as the EUROCORPS.
+The corps-sized ground force is compromised of the multi-national brigade composed of italina, slovac and ?? units as well as a franco-belgian one, as described in the scenario details.
+They are furthermore as the EUROCORPS.

 ***